dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

 and should return a boolean.
 The function will then be applied for all record that fulfill the selector criterion.

-The migrations are applied with `asr cache migrate`
+The migrations can be applied through the CLI

 .. code-block:: console